bmustafa225/DA-Website/README.md

-#Overview
-##Description:
+# Overview
 Data Analyst portfolio to showcase personal projects.
 All datasets were obtained from open source repositories.
+## Description:
+All projects were completed using Python and related statistical packages. the aim for each study was to extract as much information and knowledge, by cleaning and standardizing the dataset.
 Some outputs involving Dash packages may need to be launched in a separate tab/window.
 ## Projects:
 1. [CNN Cancer Image Classification](CNN_Cancer_Images.html).
 2. [Nursing Analysis](Nursing_Analysis.html).